phpDocumentor/phpDocumentor/docs/manual/for-users/validating-documentation-in-your-code.rst

 As checkstyle log file
 ~~~~~~~~~~~~~~~~~~~~~~

-DocBlox is also capable of outputting a log file in the
+phpDocumentor is also capable of outputting a log file in the
 `checkstyle <http://checkstyle.sourceforge.net/>`_ format.
 The big advantage is
 that Continuous Integration tools such as Jenkins or phpUnderControl can interpret
 this format and keep statistics.